ashleychandy/CoinFlip/README.md

-# XDC CoinFlip Game
+# XDC Dice Game

-A decentralized CoinFlip game running on the XDC blockchain.
+A decentralized dice game running on the XDC blockchain.

 ## Project Structure